Alvord Desert Monitoring

 About the project

-Through ONDA’s partnership with the Burns BLM District, we learned of unprecedented use of the Alvord Desert Wilderness Study Area (WSA) in 2020-21, largely due to the Coronavirus pandemic.
-BLM staff stated use of the Alvord Desert was 3-4 times what “normal” use was in previous years, and trash accumulation and impacts on the surrounding wildlife habitat reached critical levels.
+Through ONDA’s partnership with the Burns BLM District, we learned of the unprecedented use of the Alvord Desert Wilderness Study Area (WSA) in 2020-21, largely due to the Coronavirus pandemic.
+BLM staff stated use of the Alvord Desert was 3-4 times what “normal” use was in previous years, with the busy season running from April through October.
+During these times trash accumulation and impacts on the surrounding wildlife habitat reached critical levels.

-Through this project, volunteers will utilize a recreation impact monitoring application to visit known hotspots on the Alvord Desert to record visitor information and preform a variety of stewardship activities.
+Through this project, volunteers will utilize a recreation impact monitoring application to visit known hotspots on the Alvord Desert to record visitor information and perform a variety of stewardship activities.

 This is a recreation impact monitoring and maintenance project